 Although it only accounts for 7% of production, Iberian ham is the best kind of Spanish ham.
 It's the stuff that makes Spaniards weak at the knees, and makes grown men weep with joy!
 While there are some reasonably priced hams for around 100 euros, you'll also see legs sold for over 1,000 euros at any good deli in the country.

 So what makes this Spanish ham so special?
 It's all about the pig.

 If these meter-long, fat-covered pig legs look positively medieval, it's because they are.

-> The best Spanish hams come from Iberian pigs, a dark-haired, black-footed ancient breed that is known for delectable marbled meat.
-You can pick out the Iberian hams at the market or at a restaurant by the color of the hoof, which is black.
-In fact, this hoof is so important that most locals just call Iberian ham “pata negra”—black-foot ham!
+The best Spanish hams come from Iberian pigs, a dark-haired, black-footed ancient breed that's known for delectable marbled meat.
+You can identify Iberian hams at a market or restaurant by the color of the hoof, which is black.
+In fact, this hoof is so important that most locals just call Iberian ham "pata negra"—black-foot ham!

-> You can tell these pigs apart from cerdos blancos by their jet black skin and fur, their long ears and snouts, and by their iconic hooves.
-These pigs are also unique in their lifestyle.
-For the best ham, Iberian pigs form a crucial part of their local ecosystem.
+You can tell these pigs apart from cerdos blancos by their jet-black skin and fur, their long ears and snouts, and their iconic hooves.
+These pigs are also unique in terms of their lifestyle; Iberian pigs play a crucial role in their local ecosystem.

-> The sweet, nutty flavor of the acorns permeates deep into the meat, giving it a subtle and unique taste.
+The sweet, nutty flavor of the acorns permeates deep into the meat, giving it a subtle and unique taste.
 The pigs also absorb oleic fatty acid from the nuts, changing the biology of their body fat.
 Because of the health benefits associated with plant-based fats, this ham has even been proven to lower your body's cholesterol!

-> But unfortunately, not all Iberian ham gets produced like this.
+But unfortunately, not all Iberian ham is produced like this.
 So how can you tell the acorn-fed ham from the rest?

-> Types of Iberian Ham
+Types of Iberian Ham